zhullyb/monyhar/monyhar/docs/design/sandbox.md

 1. Perform the policy-allowed actions on behalf of the target process

 The broker should always outlive all the target processes that it spawned.
-The sandbox IPC is a low-level mechanism (different from Chromium's IPC) that is used to transparently forward certain Windows API calls from the target to the
+The sandbox IPC is a low-level mechanism (different from Monyhar's IPC) that is used to transparently forward certain Windows API calls from the target to the
 broker: these calls are evaluated against the policy.
 The policy-allowed calls are then executed by the broker and the results returned to the target process